SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 This will upload prepared model-image from your local model-zoo to cloud model-zoo, so that SpeechIO/others can download/reproduce.
 And you can always re-run above `ops/push` command to update your model-image in the cloud.

-**Notes**: *Model-images can be large, so you don't have to commit/push model-image to this github repo, leaderboard syncs model-images via cloud-based model-zoo.*
+**Notes**: *Unlike large-scale submission for local engines via ops/push, API Model-images are normally small, you can commit API model-images to this github repo via pull request.*

 ---